People use fast and flat simulation to reason about new games: Methods

 \subsection{Alternate models}

 We next detail several alternate models.

 \paragraph{Expert Gamer.}

 We compare our Intuitive Gamer model against an ``Expert Gamer'' model that differs along two key dimensions: (1) sophistication of the value function, and (2) depth of search.
-This model is closely based on the model of human expertise for 4-in-a-row on a $4 \times 9$ board in \cite{van2023expertise}, which empirically estimates tree search depth from human players after hours of continuous gameplay experience.
-As in \citeauthor{van2023expertise}, the depth is controlled by a probabilistic ``stopping parameter'' governing how many iterations over which they expand nodes in the search tree; we ran all simulations by expanding the search tree a fixed number ($k_{iterations}=636$) of iterations, where $k_{iterations}=636$ is the empirical mean value of this parameter estimated from the \cite{van2023expertise} data.
+This model is closely based on the model of human expert play for 4-in-a-row on a $4 \times 9$ board in \cite{van2023expertise}, which empirically estimates tree search depth from human players after hours of continuous gameplay experience.
+As in \citep{van2023expertise}, the depth is controlled by a probabilistic ``stopping parameter'' governing how many the search tree is expanded; we run all simulations by expanding the search tree a fixed number ($k_{iterations}=636$) of iterations, where $k_{iterations}=636$ is the empirical mean value of this parameter estimated from the \cite{van2023expertise} data.
 This setting corresponds to approximately depth-5 search.
 On each iteration, the Expert Gamer selects a node (corresponding to a board state).
-We then expand this node, considering all playable pieces, wherein we compute the value of each piece as outlined below.
-The Expert Gamer model then probabilistically expands nodes in the search tree by repeatedly sampling actions from a softmax policy governed by temperature $\tau$ over its current action estimates based on these computations, expanding unexplored states in the search tree, and backpropagating utilities estimated at future states.
-As in \citeauthor{van2023expertise}, any node that ends in a definite win or loss is assigned $\pm \sigma$ based on whether the move would result in a win for the current play ($+$) or loss ($-$).
+We then expand this node, considering all legal actions, wherein we compute the value of each action as outlined below.
+The Expert Gamer model then conducts best-first search (BFS) over the game tree, using its state value function defined above.
+Specifically, it probabilistically expands nodes in the search tree by repeatedly sampling actions from a softmax policy governed by temperature $\tau$ over its current action estimates based on these computations, expanding unexplored states in the search tree, and backpropagating utilities estimated at future states.
+As in \citep{van2023expertise}, any node that ends in a definite win or loss is assigned $\pm \sigma$ based on whether the move would result in a win for the current play ($+$) or loss ($-$).
 We set $\sigma = 1000$.